 “I suspect so, that’s about how deep we had it at the depot.”
 Hemi thumbed the mic on the ship-to-ship.
-“Captain Shakes, what if we make the Prospect’s keel 20 meters down.
+“Captain Shakes, what if we make the Prospect’s keel twenty meters down.
 Can you do the mating at that depth?”

-“Surely,” Shakes voice crackled in reply, “But remember that while the Gnat is attached, you can not go any fucking deeper.
+“Surely,” Shakes voice crackled in reply.
+“But remember that while the Gnat is attached, you can not go any fucking deeper.
 Beyond 30 meters or so and you’ll crush the Gnat and, you know, probably flood the fuckin’ Prospect as well—not that I’ll be giving two shits about your ugly barge after you beer-canned my baby.”

-“I got you Captain Shakes.
-20 meters maximum depth it is.”
+“I got you, Captain Shakes.
+Twenty meters maximum depth it is.”

 They carried out the maneuver without incident.
 Shakes brought the Gnat up under the Prospect and connected to the mating collar.
 When he popped the hatch, Chips was there waiting for him, just like last time.

-“Ah fuck-ya Captain Shakes.
+“Ah, fuck ya, Captain Shakes.
 At least I didn’t have to weld your fuckin’ boat back together to get ya on board this fuckin’ time.”

 “Good to see you again too, Chips.
 I’ll have you know my boat has been adjusted and tuned to an absolute precision-meister’s peak of fuckin’ performance.
 The Gnat is now faster, more maneuverable, and louder than any other boat of its size and displacement.”

-“Ah, yer the first fucker I’ve ever fucking met who is proud to have a loud fucking submarine Captain Shakes.”
+“Ah, yer the first fucker I’ve ever fucking met who is proud to have a loud fucking submarine, Captain Shakes.”

 They made their way up to the galley, where Chips parted with Shakes to continue working on the efficiencies of her own engines in the engine room.
 Shakes poured some stale coffee from the pot into a mug and sat down.